-Emission units such as loading and unloading stations, grain dryers, and grain handling operations, and any associated capture systems constructed prior to the promulgation date are not affected facilities; however, the status of the unit changes if it is modified6 or reconstructed7, whereby the "new" affected facility and the associated control become subject to the NSPS.
-Modification, replacement, or removal of the control equipment does not change the status of the unit [per (60.14(e))], although, the associated control equipment (but not the emissions unit) does become subject to the NSPS if the use of the control equipment is altered (e.g. using an existing control on a new affected facility).
+Emission units such as loading and unloading stations, grain dryers, and grain handling operations, and any associated capture systems constructed prior to the promulgation date are not affected facilities.
+However, the status of a unit changes if it is modified or reconstructed, after the promulgation date.
+At that point, the "new" affected facility and the associated emission controls become subject to the NSPS.
+Modification, replacement, or removal of the control equipment does not change the status of the unit [per §60.14(e)(5)], although, the associated control equipment (but not the emissions unit) does become subject to the NSPS if the use of the control equipment is altered (e.g. using an existing control on a new affected facility).
 EPA Applicability Determination Index (ADI) Control Number 0700052, relates to questions regarding malt (not subject to the NSPS) and barley (subject to the NSPS) and whether equipment which handles these products and the emissions from these products are subject to the NSPS.
-The ADI states "emissions from a baghouse that is controlling dust from grain and malt handling within the malt house are subject to NSPS Subpart DD, because the commingled emissions include grain handling emissions that are subject to NSPS Subpart DD."
-SWCAA concludes that emissions from a baghouse that previously was not subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS" become comingled.
+The ADI states "emissions from a baghouse that is controlling dust from grain and malt handling within the malt house are subject to NSPS Subpart DD, because the commingled emissions from a baghouse that previously was not subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions that are subject to the NSPS becomes subject to the NSPS once "grain handling emissions t to the NSPS" become comingled.
 It does not cause the original "affected facility" to become subject to the NSPS.
-Regardless, any new affected facility at a grain terminal elevator is subject to the NSPS.
+Any new affected facility at a grain terminal elevator is subject to the NSPS.